Mrs. Charlene Hughes / Mrs. Rebecca Petee

-Mrs. Hughes’ classroom is a mixed-age classroom of 3-5 year olds.
+Mrs. Hughes and Mrs. Petee's classroom is a mixed-age classroom of 3-5 year olds.
 Classroom curriculum is based on the Reggio Emilia approach to learning, which focuses on child-centered, long-term investigations that are developed collaboratively between teachers and children.
 Project investigations may last a few weeks or cover an entire semester and integrate literacy, math, science and social studies into the daily activities that children explore.
 Activities also develop language, small and gross motor skills, as well as critical thinking and social skills.

 Our current investigation is an exploration of pathways and mazes.
 The children are very interested in creating complex designs, both individually and as part of a group.
 They have been creating a large scale maze on the floor in the classroom.
 After testing out the maze, the children decided that it needed to be harder.
 They decided to develop several “dead ends” throughout the maze, along with multiple ways to exit the maze.
 The children continued to revise their ideas by drawing plans and discussing problems or challenges during our meeting time.
 When the children felt that the maze was complete, we wrote a group letter inviting children from another class to try out the maze.
 Now, the children are beginning to explore the differences between mazes and labyrinths.